NeurosnapInc/neurosnap/README.md

 **Description:**

-Aligns two pdb structures by their longest chain using the first pdb as the reference.Reference pdb is not modified or overwritten while the sample pdb is overwritten.
+Aligns two pdb structures by their longest chain using the first pdb as the reference.
+Reference pdb is not modified or overwritten while the sample pdb is overwritten.

 **Parameters:**